Hans Tropper: Academic career

 Tropper received his PhD in 1939.
 In 1956, Hans Tropper was appointed as a senior lecturer at Queen Mary College London, reading electrical engineering.
 His personal research interest was in the dielectric breakdown strength of insulating liquids.
 In 1969 he was made professor of electrical engineering at the same college.
 During this time, he oversaw 56 doctorate theses and 7 masters’ dissertation students as either supervisor or advisor, including students at Queen Mary College London as well as many international candidates.
 Notable students include Brendan Scaife.

-Tropper was responsible for the running of the high voltage at Queen Mary College, the first at a UK University.
+Tropper was responsible for the running of the high voltage laboratory at Queen Mary College, the first at a UK University.

 Tropper published Electric Circuit Theory - An Introduction to Steady State and Transient Theory Based on the Superposition Principle in 1949.

 Memorial lecture

 Hans Tropper contributed substantially to the field of dielectric materials.
 In recognition of this, a memorial lecture was held in the second International Conference on Dielectric Liquids (ICDL) after his death (the eighth sequential conference), at Pavia, Italy.
 The ICDL conference is an international conference that focuses on results and practical experience of properties, dielectric phenomena and applications of insulating liquids, bringing together an international audience to share knowledge around this field.

 The paper associated to the memorial lecture is typically published as part of the conference proceedings.
-A full history of Hans Tropper Memorial Lectures is given below.
+A history of Hans Tropper Memorial Lectures is given below.